ck37/safety-planning-app/README.md

 5. **Go to a safe place** from your identified locations

-## 🤝 Contributing

-We welcome contributions that improve the app's effectiveness in supporting mental health.
-Please see our:

-- [Contributing Guidelines](docs/CONTRIBUTORS.md) - Important guidelines for working on mental health applications
-- [Developer Documentation](docs/DEVELOPERS.md) - Technical setup and development information
-- [Feature Wishlist](docs/FEATURE_WISHLIST.md) - Planned improvements and feature requests

 ## 📞 Crisis Resources

 If you or someone you know is in immediate danger: